-When the National Mill Dog Rescue Team picked me up, Moxie was close to dead.
-He was so weak that he could barely lift his head and he just sat still, staring at the ground.
+When the National Mill Dog Rescue Team picked him up, Moxie was close to death.
+He was so weak that he could barely lift his head, and he just sat still, staring at the ground.
 Nobody could tell that he was a Maltese.
-The color of his fur should have been white but it was yellow and brown.
-He was matted, dirty and covered with urine.
+The color of his fur should have been white, but it was yellow and brown.
+He was matted, dirty, and covered with urine.

 Flash forward to today